island-is/island.is/apps/services/search-indexer/src/migrate/README.md

 yarn nx run services-search-indexer:migrate
 ```

-This updates the ES indexes to the latest version as per the `content-search-index-manager` library, and imports all Kibana saved objects from the `./config/kibana` folder.
+This updates ES indexes to the latest version as per the `content-search-index-manager` library and imports all Kibana saved objects from the `./config/kibana` folder.

 #### Sync Kibana